 By MARILYN SHAPIRO

 As a child, I was in awe of my big sister.
 Eight years my senior, Laura wore the best clothes (big skirts with tons of crinolines); listened to the best songs (No to Elvis; Yes to Pat Boone and Johnny Mathis); and exuded a confidence that I lacked.
 It wasn’t until I was an adult, working with Special Olympic athletes, that I gained a greater appreciation for her true gift-her career as a special education teacher.
-Through the efforts of pioneers like Laura Cohen Appel, the world has become more inclusive and more understanding.
+Through the efforts of pioneers like Laura Cohen Appel, the world has become more inclusive and more understanding towards the education of all.
+The improvements have been massive over many years, as can be seen by these global education statistics here.

 A Career Choice